 Can you really have a “painless childbirth”?

-- I’ve had 2 students in 17 years tell me they had painless labors.
+- I’ve had 2 students in 17 years tell me they had painless childbirth.

 - I experienced 45 minutes during the labor of my second child during which I felt no pain, but still had contractions- thus a part of my labor was painless childbirth.

-- But most people will tell you they experienced some level of “pain”.
+- But most people will tell you they experienced some level of “pain” during childbirth.

 There are a couple of programs offering Hypnosis for Labor and Birth that promise a painless childbirth.
 But are they truly talking about no pain at all?
 Or are they talking about changing your reaction to pain.
 Every action causes a reaction and, knowing this, Dr. Robert Bradley was one of the first to help women change their reaction to the intensity of labor and birth.
 The Bradley Method teaches women to turn inward, to release and let go, using different relaxation techniques.
 It also teaches mothers and their coaches to understand the emotional map of labor, and the physiology of labor.
 This knowledge helps take away fear and opens the possibility that they may experience a painless childbirth.

 Take away fear and anxiety, and your experience of pain lessens.